AtomNeb: IDL Library and Python Package for Atomic Data of Ionized Nebulae: Summary

 \section{Summary}

 }

 Ionized gaseous nebulae are interstellar clouds of hydrogen-rich materials, which are photo-ionized by ultraviolet radiation from stars, making them visible in multi-wavelength bands.
 Ionized nebulae can be used as an astrophysical tool to trace the chemical composition of the interstellar medium in our Galaxy and other galaxies, and to study mixing processes in stellar evolution.
 Spectra emitted from ionized nebulae generally contain collisionally excited and recombination lines.
 Electron temperatures, electron densities, and ionic abundances can be determined from \emph{collisionally excited lines} (CEL) by solving statistical equilibrium equations using collision strengths (\(\Omega_{ij}\)) and transition probabilities (\(A_{ij}\)) of ions.
 Moreover, physical conditions and chemical abundances can be calculated from \emph{recombination lines} (RL) using effective recombination coefficients (\(\alpha_{\rm eff}\)) of ions.
-The atomic data, i.e. \(\Omega_{ij}\), \(A_{ij}\), and \(\alpha_{\rm eff}\), are used to calculate line emissivities in nebular spectral analysis tools (e.g. Howarth and Adams (1981); Shaw and Dufour (1994); Shaw et al. (1998); Luridiana, Morisset, and Shaw (2015); Howarth et al. (2016); Danehkar (2018b)), and photoionization codes (e.g. Ferland et al. (1998); Kallman and Bautista (2001); Ercolano et al. (2003); Ercolano, Barlow, and Storey (2005); Ercolano et al. (2008)).
-Hence, the atomic data for collisional excitation and recombination process are essential to determine physical conditions and elemental abundances of ionized nebulae from collisionally excited and recombination lines (see e.g. Danehkar, Parker, and Ercolano (2013); Danehkar et al. (2014); Danehkar (2014); Danehkar, Parker, and Steffen (2016); Danehkar (2018a)).
+The atomic data, i.e.~\(\Omega_{ij}\), \(A_{ij}\), and \(\alpha_{\rm eff}\), are used to calculate line emissivities in nebular spectral analysis tools \citep[e.g.,][]{Howarth:1981,Shaw:1994,Shaw:1998,Luridiana:2015,Howarth:2016,Danehkar:2018a}, and photoionization codes \citep[e.g.,][]{Ferland:1998,Kallman:2001,Ercolano:2003,Ercolano:2005,Ercolano:2008}.
+Hence, the atomic data for collisional excitation and recombination process are essential to determine physical conditions and elemental abundances of ionized nebulae from collisionally excited and recombination lines \citep[see, e.g.,][]{Danehkar:2013,Danehkar:2014,Danehkar:2014b,Danehkar:2016,Danehkar:2018b}.